GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   ## Step 4.
 Configure and verify MFA for TechPass account

   <details>
-  <summary style="font-size:20px;font-weight:bold">Configure and verify MFA for TechPass account</summary>
+  <summary style="font-size:20px;font-weight:bold">Set up security verification for TechPass account</summary>

   1. Choose one of the following options and click **Next**.